Ed Flanders: St. Elsewhere

 In 1982, he began his role in St. Elsewhere that earned him five Emmy Award nominations as Outstanding Lead Actor in a TV Series, winning the award in 1983.
 After a stormy departure from the series in 1987, he returned for two more episodes in 1988, including the series finale.
-During a scene in which Westphall addressed the staff, Flanders began speaking extemporaneously about the quality of art and had to be edited for broadcast.
-Although he later returned for guest appearances, his exit on St. Elsewhere as a regular cast member was titled Moon for the Misbegotten after the play that won him a Tony Award.
+During a scene in which Westphall addressed the staff, Flanders began speaking extemporaneously about the quality of art, which had to be edited for broadcast.
+Although he later returned for guest appearances, his exit on St. Elsewhere as a regular cast member was titled "Moon for the Misbegotten" after the play that won him a Tony Award.
 The episode gained much publicity as Westphall left the hospital after "mooning" his new boss, Dr. John Gideon (played by Ronny Cox).
 Flanders continued his working relationship with executive producer Bruce Paltrow in the short-lived 1994 CBS series The Road Home.

 Notable roles

 In addition to his six-year role as Dr. Donald Westphall, Flanders is noted as the actor who has played President Harry Truman more times, and in more separate productions, than any other.
 He portrayed Truman at the end of World War II and during the Korean War in Truman at Potsdam, Harry S. Truman: Plain Speaking, and MacArthur.
 In MacArthur, Flanders had second billing to Gregory Peck's lead as General Douglas MacArthur.

 In feature films, Flanders performed major roles in two dark movies based on novels by William Peter Blatty.
 In the first, The Ninth Configuration (1980), he plays Col. Richard Fell, a self-effacing medic at a secret U.S. Army psychiatric facility who assists Marine psychiatrist Col. Vincent Kane (Stacy Keach).
 The film was based on Blatty's 1978 novel of the same name, itself a reworking of his earlier, darkly satirical novel Twinkle, Twinkle, "Killer" Kane (1966).
 In 1990, Flanders played Father Dyer alongside star George C. Scott in Blatty's The Exorcist III based on the novel Legion.

-One of Flanders's best-remembered TV guest roles was in the first season M*A*S*H episode "Yankee Doodle Doctor", playing film director Lt.
+Flanders was in the M*A*S*H first-season episode "Yankee Doodle Doctor", playing film director Lt.
 Duane William Bricker, who is making a documentary about M*A*S*H units and visits the 4077th.
 After Hawkeye and Trapper sabotage his effort, Bricker abandons the project and leaves.

 Flanders also played nationally known journalist William Allen White in the 1977 made-for-TV movie Mary White.
-This movie was based on the famous eulogy White wrote about his daughter after her death in 1922 due to a blow to the head while riding her horse.
-He also appeared in the 1979 made-for-TV-horror-miniseries Salem's Lot as Dr. Bill Norton.
-He also played news anchor John Woodley in the 1983 made-for-TV suspense drama Special Bulletin, about a group of environmentalists who threaten to detonate a nuclear weapon in Charleston, South Carolina.
+This movie was based on the famous eulogy White wrote about his daughter following her death in 1922 in a horseback-riding accident.
+He also appeared in the 1979 made-for-TV-horror-miniseries Salem's Lot as Dr. Bill Norton, and played news anchor John Woodley in the 1983 made-for-TV suspense drama Special Bulletin, about a group of environmentalists who threaten to detonate a nuclear weapon in Charleston, South Carolina.